open/close all folders

 - Much like Marth's Final Smash, Eliwood's critical hit animation in Fire Emblem: Blazing Sword begins with one of these dramatic flourishes.

 - One of Link's and Young Link's victory poses has this also, and the trope is also exhibited with their respective Up Smash attacks.
-Link, Young Link, and Toon Link's Up Aerial attacks (Up Thrust) also feature the swordsmen holding their swords in an upwards fashion, with the blade actually glowing in Super Smash Bros.
+Link, Young Link, and Toon Link's Up Aerial attacks (Up Thrust; drawn from the technique from Zelda II: The Adventure of Link) also feature the swordsmen holding their swords in an upwards fashion, with the blade actually glowing in Super Smash Bros.
 Brawl.

 - Done by Gadwin of Grandia when he performs his legendary Dragon Cut attack.
 Justin does it as well when he uses the move himself, as well as with his ultimate move, Heaven and Earth Cut (which is basically an evolved version of Dragon Cut anyway).